Hospital-Management-System-Project/HospitalManagementSystem/README.md

 5. **Nurse Management**:
    - Implemented system with maximum 60 nurses across all hospitals
-   - Enforced minimum 5 nurses per hospital constraint
+   - Enforced minimum 5 nurses per hospital constraint (as specified in the requirements)
    - Limited each nurse to maximum 2 patient assignments
    - Created nurse-patient assignment tracking